tc39/proposal-module-sync-assert/README.md

 #### [Import assertions](https://github.com/tc39/proposal-import-attributes/)

 > [!IMPORTANT]
-> Import assertions proposal has been renamed to import attributions, and their semantics are changed accordingly.
+> Import assertions proposal has been renamed to import attributes, and their semantics are changed accordingly.
 Now it no longer fits the needs of this proposal.

 ```js
 import 'x' assert { sync: true }